emefff/Code-Aster-MPI-in-Singularity-of-SM2025/README.md

   /opt/salome-meca/2025/V2025.1.0_scibian_univ/prerequisites/Cea_archive-9130/salome
 ```

-If you do not have an Nvidia GPU remove the "--n" from above command.
+If you do not have an Nvidia GPU remove the "--nv" from above command.

 Salome-Meca 2025 should launch correctly.
 The version drop-down menu in Asterstudy should feature the new version: